devschooldevops/04_python_automation/README.md

 # DevSchool DevOps edition

-This repository is used for one of the lessons of the devops devschool
+This repository is used for the Python lesson.